Trimming your cat's nails may keep your couch from becoming a scratching post, but it also has benefits for your cat.

 Available under different names from different distributors

 Nail clippers with a built-in light can help you discern the pink interior of the nail, known as the quick, so you can avoid cutting too much and potentially hurting your pet.
-The JANEHOME nail clippers have several useful features, including a nail file that can be stored in the handle, but the main attraction is its simple to use LED light.
+The Petgravity nail clippers have several useful features, including a nail file that can be stored in the handle, but the main attraction is its simple-to-use LED light.

-Made in China, this particular nail clipper form can be found sold under several different brand names, but in our experience the JANEHOME version is the most reliably available.
+Made in China, this particular nail clipper form can be found sold under several different brand names, but in our experience, the Petgravity version is the most reliably available.
 Also, while advertised for both dogs and cats, the clippers are on the smaller side and might not be effective for larger dog nails—but they're perfect for cat claws.

 Designed for small animals